Combined pill

 Women who have just had a baby can begin taking pills at least 21 days after delivery if they aren’t breastfeeding but need to consult their doctor for guidance.
 If you do this, the pills will offer you complete and immediate protection against pregnancy.

-If the combined pill is started anytime later than 21 days, it becomes less effective and would require the use of extra contraception, like condoms, for at least 7 days.
+If the combined pill is started anytime later than 21 days, it becomes less effective and would require extra contraception, like condoms, for at least 7 days.

 • Taking the combined pills while breastfeeding is not advised, but pills can be taken at least 6 weeks after delivery.